Financial adviser: United Kingdom

 There are three main bodies awarding qualifications for financial advisers in the UK.
 The main one is the Chartered Insurance Institute, which offers professional financial services qualifications all the way from beginner to degree levels.
 The IFS School of Finance offers alternative courses/qualifications in certain specialist areas such as mortgages and equity release.
 The Institute of Financial Planning offers the Certified Financial Planner.

 In the United Kingdom, investment advice is given either by a financial adviser or a stockbroker.

 Financial advisers need to pass a series of exams and receive a Diploma in Financial Planning (or, prior to the Retail Distribution Review, a Financial Planning Certificate) and also authorised by the Financial Conduct Authority, a UK government qango that must be satisfied that the adviser is a “fit and proper person” before they may practice.
 Typically a diploma qualified adviser will have DipFA or DipPFS after their name.

 Financial advisers are either restricted or independent.
 An independent financial adviser is free to select a suitable solution for the client from all the products and providers in the market.
 An adviser that is not free to select from the entire market, for whatever reason, is restricted.
 An adviser may be restricted because they only advise on a specific area, for example pensions, or because they only advise on products from one company such as a bank.

+In the UK there are 30,043 investment advisers, 27,776 mortgage advisers of which 8,788 are holistic advisers providing investment and mortgage advice.
+Each firm will be granted permissions by the FCA to operate, and each adviser has qualifications that will allow them to give advice on some or all of the permissions the firm has.
+It is possible to check the regulatory status of a firm, its granted permissions, trading names, and individuals authorised to act on its behalf as financial advisers by using either the regulatory body register or a commercial service that relies on the same data but provides additional functionality such as mapping and location searches such as financialadvisers.co.uk.

 Best advice is a concept that was never more than a heading in the FSA/PIA/NASDIM regulations (and is now withdrawn in favour of the 'appropriate' standard) and which refers to the general obligation under Contract Law (Agency) that a broker has to find the correct 'financial product' to match a client 'need'.
 A provider firm must not make a recommendation unless it has a suitable product to offer.
 If it offers no suitable products then none should be recommended.
 A multi-tied firm must not make any recommendations unless it has access to a suitable product from the providers on their panel.
-In the UK many believe impartial advice can be obtained only by consulting an independent financial adviser.